bradflaugher/AI-101/README.md

 Lecture notes, readings, code samples and resources for teaching yourself how PyTorch and Tensorflow.

 This class was formerly taught as a bootcamp but is now a self-paced online resource, feel free to reach out via the resources below. 👇👇

-# Getting Help 💁‍♀️

-Engage with the community on our [Discord Channel](https://discord.gg/bEPkfhbwE4).

 # More Like This ⭐